Sophokles187/data-cards/README.md

 - **Custom Code Block**: Use `datacards` code blocks with Dataview query syntax
 - **Flexible Presets**: Multiple card preset options (grid, portrait, square, compact, dense) optimized for different use cases
 - **Property Customization**: Select which properties to display and how they appear
+- **Font Size Options**: Customize text size independently from presets to mix and match features
 - **Image Support**: Display images from frontmatter properties with customizable dimensions
 - **Global Settings**: Default configuration with per-block overrides
 - **Mobile Optimization**: Dedicated mobile settings for better display on small screens